DeutscheMark/homebridge-kodi/README.md

 - Only running Kodis are supported: If the Kodi that you configured is not running a lot of error logs could be written when reading the accessories in your app.
 Error handling is work in progress.
 - Multiple running Kodis are support, but multiple platform configs are necessary: In this early stage of development you can use multipe running Kodis but you need to have multiple Kodi Platforms configured in your config file.
 That certainly changes in a future version of the plugin so that only one platform is needed.
-- Only Video Player and Video Library is supported: If you use Kodi for Music or other TV this plugin is not yet for you.
+- Only Video Player and Video Library is supported: If you use Kodi for Music or other this plugin is not yet for you.
+But stay tuned.
 - Bad logging: Right now any changes and informational updates are written to the logs.
 Therefor you might end up with large logs if you configure a low polling rate like every 1 second though it's of course possible.
 - videoLibraryScan does not abort the scanning when currently scanning and setting the switch to off.
 The API is missing this feature unfortunately.
 - videoLibraryClean does not abort the cleaning when currently cleaning and setting the switch to off.
 The API is missing this feature unfortunately.